 While Android has a lot of unique and useful features, it often lacks some basic functions which other operating systems offer.
 One of them is the ability to view the password of the saved WiFi networks on your device.
 It is currently not possible to see saved WiFi passwords without root access on your Android device.
-Though, it is still good to know that there is a workaround.
+Though, it is still good to know that there is a workaround to get the WiFi password saved on Android.

 Even though there are other options like using your laptop or directly contacting the responsible people to ask the password, using your Android phone to view saved WiFi passwords is probably the simplest way.

-Update: For Android Q users, they don’t need to use any third-party apps to see the WiFi password.
-See how to view WiFi password on Android Q
+Update: For Android Q users, there is no need to use any third-party apps to see the WiFi password.
+Your phone can display the WiFi password on Android Q direct.

 ES File Explorer gives the user privileged access to the system files.
 The app also comes with a lot of other useful features like taking backups and restoring your apps.
 It is also being able to restore your deleted files.